Table of contentsSkip table of contents

 When it comes to the difference between

-max-width, apart from the 1px differences here and there, is
+max-width though, apart from the 1px differences here and there, an interesting difference appears: the spread for

 Min-widths means you're adding styling as you get wider, while max-widths usually disable styling as they get smaller.
 Because of this, you frequently need less min-widths, and your styling works for a longer time before you need a new breakpoint.

-We can also look at the most used pane sizes in Polypane in 2021.
+We can also look at the most used pane sizes in Polypane in 2021 and 2022.
 The sizes that real developers have used the most in the past year to develop websites with.

 This gives the most accurate look at what sizes modern sites are optimized for.
 Here is the top 10 for 2021: